Sayan8967/AppCode-10WP4/README.md

 <<<<<<< HEAD
-# Deploying Dockerized App on AWS EKS Cluster using ArgoCD and GitOps methodology with CircleCI
+# Deploying Dockerized App on AWS EKS Cluster using ArgoCD and GitOps methodology with CircleCI.

 This repository contains the code of the React application called ToDo-App.
 I've created this to Deploy it on the Kubernetes cluster by GitOps workflow.